-A.43 The Office of the Australian Information Commissioner (OAIC) has further information about the CDR and its role on the OAIC website, see www.oaic.gov.au/consumer-data-right.
+A.42 The OAIC has further information about the CDR and its role on the OAIC website, see www.oaic.gov.au/consumer-data-right.

-18 Section 56ET(4) of the Competition and Consumer Act extends the application of Part V of the Privacy Act to a privacy safeguard breach relating to the CDR data of a consumer who is an individual or small business.
+20 Section 56ET(4) of the Competition and Consumer Act extends the application of Part V of the Privacy Act to a privacy safeguard breach relating to the CDR data of a consumer who is an individual or small business.

-19 Section 52 of the Privacy Act.
+21 Section 52 of the Privacy Act.

-20 Section 56EU of the Competition and Consumer Act.
+22 Section 56EU of the Competition and Consumer Act.
 All privacy safeguards contain civil penalty provisions except for Privacy Safeguard 2.